AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/github.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: GitHub modules
-description: In an Adobe Workfront Fusion scenario, you can automate workflows that use GitHub, as well as connect it to multiple third-party applications and services.
+description: In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use GitHub, as well as connect it to multiple third-party applications and services.
 author: Becky
 feature: Workfront Fusion
 exl-id: 5e520aab-8307-4a52-96b6-13b284f9cb53
 ---
 # GitHub modules

-In an Adobe Workfront Fusion scenario, you can automate workflows that use GitHub, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use GitHub, as well as connect it to multiple third-party applications and services.

 ## Access requirements